openpnp/openpnp/Setup-and-Calibration:-Feeders.md

 * **ReferenceDragFeeder**: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
 Basic vision for part center detection is also supported.

+* **ReferenceLeverFeeder**: A feeder where a lever is pushed by a Actuator, typically the head, to advance the tape.
+All part pitches are supported with multiple lever presses as required.

 * **ReferenceTrayFeeder**: Supports 2D arrays of parts in trays.
 Currently limited to trays that are aligned at 90 degrees in X and Y. Simple incremental pick, no vision.

 * **ReferenceTubeFeeder**: The simplest feeder which picks from the same location every time.
 Intended to be used with a vibratory tube feeder that presents a part at the same location repeatedly.